SoftUni-Internal/interactive-content/EN/02-Methods/08-Program-Execution-Flow.md

 # The Call Stack

 The stack contains **stack frames** for each method call.
-These stack frames store information on:
+These stack frames store information about:

-- Any arguments passed into the method
+- Any arguments passed in the method
 - Local variables
-- The address to which to return after a method finishes executing
+- The address to which it has to return after the current method finishes executing